Head Coach Spotlight

 While a Coach at the U.S. Army Marksmanship Unit from February 2001 to August 2013, Coach Hawkins:

 1) Had one of his team members win the 2002 World Championship in Men’s Air Rifle.
 At the 2004 Olympic Games, another team member won the Silver Medal in Men’s Three Position Rifle.
-This is the only Olympic Rifle Medal for an USAMU member in the past 42 years.
+This is the only Olympic Rifle Medal for an USAMU member in the past 47 years.
 After five successful years as the Rifle Coach, he was reassigned as the Pistol Coach.
 He went on to coach the pistol team to three National Team Championships.
-These are the first team championships the team has won in 25 years.
+These were the first team championships the team had won in 25 years.

 Coach Hawkins was selected as the new Pistol and Rifle Head Coach for the U.S. Coast Guard in August 2013.
 Since his arrival at the Academy, the Pistol and Rifle Team have taken on a new life in their training and competition development.
-Of primary importance is developing the incoming Cadets into accomplished competitors through state of the art equipment and scientific shooting techniques.
-This development will allow them to progress into their next level of performance.
-Developing these Cadets to the next level will allow the Coast Guard Academy to be competitive at the top of the Collegiate Rankings.
+Of primary importance is the recruitment and development of Leaders of Character to the team that have the ability to shoot competitively in the NCAA ranks.

 Coach Hawkins was elected in January 2017 to a four-year term for the Board of Directors and selected as the Treasurer for USA Shooting, the National Governing Body for Olympic Shooting.